slfx77/psx_texture_extractor/README.md

 - [io_thps_scene](https://github.com/denetii/io_thps_scene), a Blender plugin for multiple formats used in the Tony Hawk series of games as well as other games developed by Neversoft which use the same formats.

 - [psx_extractor](https://github.com/krystalgamer/spidey-tools/tree/master/psx_extractor), an extractor intended for the PC version of Spider-Man.
 This is used for the decoding of PSX files with 16-bit textures.
 I've also created a standalone clone in Python that can be found [here](https://github.com/slfx77/psx_extract_py).

+- [Rawtex](https://zenhax.com/viewtopic.php?t=7099), a multipurpose converter for raw texture files.
+Used to convert 16-bit textures with palette types 0x100-0x102 and 0xd01.

 - [pypng](https://github.com/drj11/pypng), used to write 4-bit and 8-bit textures to PNG files.